What Is The Difference Between Bipolar 1 And 2?

 • Antidepressants: These may be prescribed to help reduce the impacts of depression

-• Mood stabilizers: These may help control or limit manic and hypomanic episodes
+• Mood stabilizers: These may help control or limit manic and hypomanic episodes, as well as depression.

-• Antipsychotics: Medications in this class can be helpful when depression or mania persists despite the efforts of other treatment options
+• Antipsychotics: Medications in this class can be helpful when depression or mania persists despite the use of other treatment options

-• Anti-anxiety medications: These may help a person sleep better and experience less anxiety disorder-related symptoms if the condition co-occurs with bipolar disorder for some
+• Anti-anxiety medications: These may help a person sleep better and experience fewer anxious symptoms if they have a comorbid anxiety disorder.

-Certain medications may be used more frequently depending on the type of bipolar disorder present.
-For example, some experts believe that antidepressants can be more useful in bipolar II compared to bipolar I, given that antidepressants can cause or exacerbate symptoms of mania—the predominate polarity in type I. Other medications can help individuals manage symptoms of both types of bipolar disorder.
-For example, the results of five placebo-controlled trials show that the antipsychotic quetiapine can reduce the symptoms of both bipolar I and bipolar II
+Certain medications are used more frequently depending on the type of bipolar disorder present.
+For example, antidepressants may be more useful in bipolar II compared to bipolar I, given that antidepressants can cause or exacerbate symptoms of mania—the predominant polarity in type I. Other medications can help individuals manage symptoms of both types of bipolar disorder.
+For example, the results of five placebo-controlled trials show that the antipsychotic quetiapine can reduce symptoms in both bipolar I and bipolar II.
+Additionally, mood stabilizers can address mania and hypomania with a lower chance of triggering depression, and vice versa in both types.

 Changes in lifestyle

-Making certain changes in your day-to-day lifestyle can help many to stabilize their mood and manage their symptoms.
+Making certain changes in one’s day-to-day lifestyle can help stabilize mood—though these changes generally are not used on their own.

-• Education: Learning all you can about bipolar disorder may help someone to better understand their own symptoms and impart their experiences with others
+• Education: Learning all they can about bipolar disorder may help someone better understand and manage their own symptoms.

-• Sleep health: Getting enough sleep and having a routine may help you limit stress and minimize the impact of your symptoms.
+• Sleep health: Getting enough sleep and having a sleep routine may help limit stress, prevent the onset of some episodes, and aid in regulating mood symptoms.

-• Exercise: Taking care of your body through exercise and a balanced diet can help promote steady energy levels.
+• Exercise and nutrition: Taking care of one’s body through exercise and a balanced diet can help promote steady energy levels and avoid triggering mood symptoms.

-• Substance use restriction: Substances can increase the severity of your symptoms and may interfere with the prescription medications you take.
+• Substance use restriction: Substances like tobacco or recreational drugs can increase the severity of one’s symptoms and may interfere with prescription medications.

 Getty/AnnaStills